A New Chase-type Soft-decision Decoding Algorithm for Reed-Solomon Codes: Numerical Results and Further Discussions

 In summary, we have compared by simulation the tree-based Chase-type GS (TCGS) decoding algorithm with the LCC decoding algorithm, showing that the TCGS algorithm has a better performance and requires less trials for a given maximum testing number.
 We will not argue that the proposed algorithm has lower complexity since it is difficult to make such a comparison.
 The difficulty lies in that, although the interpolation process in the finite field is simple, the proposed algorithm requires pre-processing and evaluating the lower bound for each flipping pattern in the real field.
-However, the proposed algorithm have the figure of merits as discussed in the following subsections.
+As mentioned above, the computation of preprocessing step is $O(n(q-1)\log(n(q-1)))$, and to maintain the linked list $\mathcal{F}$ requires computational complexity of order at most $O(L\log L)$.
+For each iteration, compared to the ordered rooted tree generation, the complexity is dominated by the HDD of $L$ testing patterns.